Biden Campaign to hold a number of online events Sunday and Monday

 Members of the public who wish to attend can RSVP here.

 At 5:30 p.m.
-Monday, Milwaukee Bucks Executive Arvind Gopalratnam and Illinois R Raja Krishnamoorthi, D - Schaumburg, will hold an online Get Out The Vote event with Wisconsin's South Asians for Biden coalition.
-Speakers will discuss the election and former Vice President Joe Biden’s plans for the economy and immigration system, and will encourage Wisconsinites to vote early.
+Monday, Milwaukee Bucks executive Arvind Gopalratnam and Illinois Rep. Raja Krishnamoorthi, D-Schaumburg, will hold an online Get Out The Vote event with Wisconsin's South Asians for Biden coalition.
+Speakers will discuss the election and the former vice president’s plans for the economy and immigration system, and will encourage Wisconsinites to vote early.

 Members of the public who wish to attend can RSVP here.